-- 1. See "Memory module installation rules and orders" on page 125 to make sure the present memory module population sequence is supported. - 2.
-If the present sequence is indeed supported, see if any of the modules is displayed as "disabled" in Setup Utility. - 3.
-Reseat the module that is displayed as "disabled," and reboot the system. - 4.
+- 1. See "Memory module installation rules and order" in Setup Guide to make sure the present memory module population sequence is supported. - 2.
+If the present sequence is indeed supported, see if any of the modules is displayed as "disabled" in Setup Utility.

+- 3. Reseat the module that is displayed as "disabled," and reboot the system. - 4.
 If the problem persists, replace the memory module.